 Other Things to Consider

 Once you’ve finished the stressful process of settling in, you’ll probably want to set up a bank account and phone number.
-As far as bank accounts go, all expats (and even many locals) unanimously recommend N26, an online bank with no account fees and free withdrawals.
+As far as bank accounts go, almost all expats - and even many locals - unanimously recommend N26 (N26 review), an online bank with no account fees and free withdrawals.
 Their app is easy to use, and more importantly for expats: it’s the only real English banking option in Germany.
 If you need to convert currencies, TransferWise is the fastest and cheapest option (by far!).

 If you’ve found any of my writing helpful, please be sure to link it to anyone you think might benefit from it.